heavyai/heavyai/docs/source/usage.rst

 .. _usage:

-.. currentmodule:: pymapd
+.. currentmodule:: pyomnisci

 5-Minute Quickstart
 ===================

-``pymapd`` follows the python DB API 2.0, so experience with other Python database clients will feel similar to pymapd.
+``pyomnisci`` follows the python DB API 2.0, so experience with other Python database clients will feel similar to pyomnisci.

 .. note::